Advertising Discrepancy Reporting: A guide.

 For many direct-sold campaigns, advertisers bill against third-party reported delivery rather than first-party ad server numbers.
 This makes visibility into discrepancies essential throughout the campaign, not just at the end of the month.

-Effective discrepancy reporting helps teams identify delivery issues earlier, monitor campaign pacing, understand revenue at risk, and reduce the amount of manual effort required to reconcile performance across systems.
-It also creates greater transparency between media companies, advertisers, and agencies by providing a consistent view of campaign delivery.
+Effective discrepancy reporting helps teams catch delivery issues earlier, monitor campaign pacing, identify revenue-at-risk, and reduce manual effort required to reconcile performance across systems.
+It also creates greater transparency between media companies, advertisers, and agencies by providing a consistent view of campaign delivery that supports accurate client-facing reporting.

 How do publishers reconcile ad delivery data?